OpaceDigitalAgency/stories/stories-backend/docs/REVIEW_SYSTEM_README.md

 - Check that the ISBN is correct and exists in the source
 - Verify that the source is properly configured
 - Check for API rate limiting or blocking
+- Try using the "Force Fresh Data" button to bypass cache

+#### Force Fresh Data Button Not Working

+If the "Force Fresh Data" button isn't bypassing the cache:

+- Ensure the force parameter is properly passed from PHP to Node.js
+- Check that `options['force'] = true` is set in GoodreadsReviewFetcher.php
+- Verify that server.js properly normalizes the force parameter
+- Check the logs for force parameter values

 #### AI Analysis Not Working